 Guide:

-Confused by the different types of obstacles in show jumping?
-No worries, we’ve selected 16 of the most common types of obstacles and outlined them for you.
+Confused by the different types of jumps in show jumping?
+No worries, we’ve selected 16 of the most common types of jumps and outlined them for you.

 Ellinor